arantxaserantes/playlist_hd/playlisthd portugues.md

 No âmbito académico, a situação poderia ter a mesma tesitura.
 Como exemplo, mostro uma experiência de uso de tecnologia PYBOSSA mediante a plataforma Crowdcrafting relativo à investigação sobre Spatial, Temporária and Spectral Variation of Light Pollution and its Sources:

 >Methodology and Results.
 Assim o reflete seu autor:
 For data classiﬁcation projects, Enki performs and analysis in just a few lines of code, thanks to its integration with the numerical analysis package Pandas and the iPython notebooks.
 Integration with iPython allows sharing the analyses performed on the internet using a site navigator, sharing not only the results, but also the methodology used.
-This feature makes the PyBossa ecosystem especially powerful, given that a project developed using this technology enables to whole process to bê shared -data, source code and methodology- so that other researchers can repeat the experiment and validate the results.
+This feature makes the PyBossa ecosystem especially powerful, given that a project developed using this technology enables to whole process to be shared -data, source code and methodology- so that other researchers can repeat the experiment and validate the results.
 In order to classify nighttime images taken from the International Space Station, uncatalogued images from the archive began to bê ﬁltered.
 In the ﬁrst phase of the experiment, a sample of images taken during Mission 30 of the International Space Station were processed due to the presence of the Nightpod.
 However, due to the success of the program, all of the uncatalogued images from the archive have been classiﬁed (…).
 The application is a simples interface in which the image to bê classiﬁed is shown.
 The user is prompted to place the image into one of eight categories at the discretion of the volunteer.
 A Citizen Science platform tens been created for the classiﬁcation, cataloging and georeferencing of the ISS/D3S images from NASA’s repository.
 To dá-te, more than 130,000 images from the archive have been tagged, more than 2300 images have been located, and more than 700 have been georeferenced.
 This database is currently the largest multispectral nighttime database in the world, in which more tão 15,000 volunteers have participated.
 The ﬁnal products will allow a global map of light pollution to bê made as seen from space with higher spatial resolution that what is provided by current satellites and with cor information in three bands.
 (Sánchez de Miguel, 2015: 111-120)